evennia/evennia/docs/source/Setup/Start-Stop-Reload.md

 will start the *Portal* in interactive mode.

+If you do `Ctrl-C`/`Cmd-C` in foreground mode, the component will stop.
+You'll need to run `evennia start` to get the game going again.

 ## Resetting

 *Resetting* is the equivalent of a "cold reboot" - the Server will shut down and then restarted again, but will behave as if it was fully shut down.
 As opposed to a "real" shutdown, no accounts will be disconnected during a reset.
 A reset will however purge all non-persistent scripts and will call `at_server_shutdown()` hooks.
 It can be a good way to clean unsafe scripts during development, for example.

-From in-game the `@reset` command is used.
+From in-game the `reset` command is used.
 From the terminal:

     evennia reset